shaundon/simple-notifications/README.md

 ### Advanced options

-By default, notifications stay on screen for 3 seconds and all have the class *simple-notification*.
+By default, notifications stay on screen for 3 seconds, have the class *simple-notification*, and are appended to the `body` element.
 You can override these settings by calling:

 ```
 SimpleNotifications.setDefaults({
     timeout: <new timeout in milliseconds>,
-    className: <new class to use instead of 'simple-notification'>
+    className: <new class to use instead of 'simple-notification'>,
+    insertLocation: <DOM element to append notifications to.
+Use query selector syntax, e.g. #id or .class>
 });
 ```